daniyalshafique/Ai_Fall_2021/Project/readme.md

 ## REFERENCE ##
 we use some youtube videos and take freinds help
 ## PERFORMABCE ##
-we use different models accuracy is arround almost same  51.2% and accracy diffent test is arround 0.124 and 0.156
+we use different models accuracy is arround almost same  51.2% and accuracy diffent test is arround 0.124 and 0.156